javascript-tutorial/en.javascript.info/1-js/08-prototypes/04-prototype-methods/article.md

 ...But that's usually fine for associative arrays.

-Please note that most object-related methods are `Object.something(...)`, like `Object.keys(obj)` -- they are not in the prototype, so they will keep working on such objects:
+Note that most object-related methods are `Object.something(...)`, like `Object.keys(obj)` -- they are not in the prototype, so they will keep working on such objects:

 ```js run